What is small intestinal bacterial overgrowth (SIBO)?

 - Partial or intermittent obstruction of the small intestine can interfere with the transport of food and bacteria through the small intestine and can result in SIBO.
 Causes of obstruction leading to SIBO include adhesions - or scarring - from previous surgery and Crohn's disease.

-- Diverticuli (small pouches) of the small intestine that allow bacteria to multiply inside diverticuli.
+- Diverticuli (small pouches) of the small intestine which allow bacteria to multiply inside diverticuli.

 What are small intestinal bacteria overgrowth symptoms?